mlflow/mlflow/examples/deployments/deployments_server/plugin/README.md

 ## Example endpoint configuration for plugin provider

-To see an example of specifying both the completions and the embeddings endpoints for a plugin provider, see [the configuration](config.yaml) YAML file.
+To see an example of specifying the completions endpoint for a plugin provider, see [the configuration](config.yaml) YAML file.

 We implement our plugin provider under `foo/` folder.
 It implements the completions method.